 If the senior transfers his home to his heirs without including a life estate for himself, his heirs will have to pay capital gains taxes on all home appreciation from the time that the senior originally purchased the property forward.

-The gift transfer while retaining a life estate technique is not appropriate for seniors who may need Medicaid within 5 years.
-If the senior attempts to qualify for Medicaid within five years of this transfer, Medicaid will require the senior to private pay (for example to a nursing home or managed care facility) the entire value of the house before Medicaid will provide any government dollars.
+The gift transfer while retaining a life estate technique is often not appropriate for seniors who may need Medicaid within 5 years.
+If the senior attempts to qualify for Medicaid within five years of this transfer, Medicaid will require the senior to private pay the value of the life estate interest that has been gifted to the remainder interest owner(s), using their procedure for assigning gift transfer sanctions.

 DO NOT WAIT TOO LONG TO CONVEY PROPERTY

 The family should not wait too long to shield the senior’s home against creditors, including medical creditors.
-Under North Carolina law, such procedures such as the JTWROS transfer and the home gift transfer with the retention of a life estate work to protect against future creditors, but may not work to protect against any already known or current creditors.
+Under North Carolina law, such procedures such as the home gift transfer with the retention of a life estate work to protect against future creditors, but may not work to protect against any already known or current creditors.

 In addition, seniors could encounter sudden illness at any time which could make them mentally incompetent, and unable to sign the legal documents needed to protect their home from creditors.

 To guard against all creditors, including future creditors during the senior’s lifetime, the senior may gift away the remainder interest in his home, and retain a life estate.
-This can work well when done early, but should not be done if the the senior will need Medicaid in less than five years.
+This can work well when done early, but frequently should not be done if the the senior will need Medicaid in less than five years.
+Other asset preservation techniques may also be available if used early, including deeding the home to an irrevocable asset protection trust (APT), while retaining the continued right to occupy and use the home while living.